 Text style enhances text with additional visual meaning.
 For example, using subdued text to de-emphasize it from its surrounding text.

-Use to de-emphasize a piece of text that is less important to the merchant than other nearby text.
+Use to de-emphasize a piece of text that is less important to merchants than other nearby text.
 May also be used to indicate when normal content is absent, for example, “No supplier listed”.
 Don’t use only for aesthetic effect.

 Text style should be:

-- Used when enhancing the text will help the merchant undertand its meaning
+- Used when enhancing the text to help merchants understand its meaning

 - Subdued if the text is less important than its surrounding text

 - Warning if the text denotes something that needs attention, or that merchants need to take action on.

 - Strong for input fields, or for a row total in a price table